Gender inequality in the United States: Native American

 Native American women earn significantly less than other women and men in the country.
 On average, it would take a Native American woman an additional 9 months to receive the same annual salary as a white man.
 In addition, the average Native American woman earns approximately $0.58 per every individual dollar a white man earns.
 In comparison, a white woman earns $0.77 per each dollar earned by a white man.
 The annual wage gap between a Native American woman and a white woman is approximately $24,443.
-Because 67% of Native American mothers are the primary breadwinners of their family, this wage gap can cause higher poverty rates for Native American women.
+Because 67% of Native American mothers are the primary breadwinners of their families, this wage gap can cause higher poverty rates for Native American women.

 Caucasian

 The pay gap between Caucasian women and Caucasian men is substantial.
-In 2018, the median weekly pay for all Caucasian women with full-time job was $789 while the median weekly pay for men was $973.
-These numbers depict that on average, white women make around 81% of what white men do.
+In 2018, the median weekly pay for all Caucasian women with full-time jobs was $789, while the median weekly pay for men was $973.
+These numbers depict that, on average, white women make around 81% of what white men do.
 While these numbers clearly describe the inequality between white men and white women, there are far greater differences in wages for women who are not white.
 Increased awareness of gender inequality in the workplace has increased women's salaries by 1.6% between 2016 and 2017.
 Women's annual salaries have continued to slightly increase in the years following this change.

 One of the biggest factors that creates this economic inequality is parenting.
-While many white women are staying home to take care of their family, men are continuing to work and earn money.
+While many white women are staying home to take care of their families, men are continuing to work and earn money.
 When white women eventually go back to work, they make about 39% less than their peers who are not mothers.
 In general, these differences in salary can be attributed to the scarcity of free childcare services in America.